COMLINE-AG/bundle-cordova-webintent/README.md

 ## Using the plugin ##
-The plugin creates the object `window.plugins.webintent` with five methods:
+The plugin creates the object `window.plugins.webintent` with the following methods:

 ### startActivity ###
 Launches an Android intent.
 For example: